Being Nutritious

 To make the Cucumber Salad:

-• Combine all ingredients for the Cucumber Salad in a large bowl, and toss to combine.
-Add salt and pepper only if needed.
+• Combine all ingredients for the cucumber salad in a large bowl, and toss to combine.
+Set aside.

 To assemble: